calisweetleaf/Continuum/README.md

 > MCTS reached 100% solve rate at 512 simulations.
 Real committed-plan wall clock was nearly identical to greedy's (about 1ms either way).
 MCTS's own tree-search overhead averaged about 1.5 seconds per instance.
 For a cheap, fast real tool, that overhead is the actual cost, not the plan it produces.
 See `tests/file_lab_probe.py`.

 ---

+## What the measurements already say

+The current evidence is intentionally not flattering to every search strategy.
+That is useful.
+On the synthetic SQLite benchmark, greedy solved every instance while the fixed-window MCTS configuration solved 35.2% overall.
+Increasing the simulation budget improved MCTS monotonically, which points at budget and candidate-visibility constraints rather than a broken port.

+The filesystem probe exposes a different failure mode: MCTS can reach the same solved outcome while spending orders of magnitude more time deciding what to do than the committed tool plan itself takes to execute.
+In the measured probe, committed-plan wall time stayed around the millisecond scale while MCTS tree-search overhead averaged around 1.5 seconds per instance.

+Those two results define the practical research pressure on Continuum: search quality, candidate visibility, verifier quality, and search overhead have to be measured together.
+A search algorithm winning in abstract tree quality is not enough if its own inference-time control cost overwhelms the tool call it is trying to improve.

 ## Fabric (Project-A119)